 - Allows for freedom of movement

 - The slim fit may feel tight if you want to layer this jacket over other items

 Best Women’s Winter Running Jacket

-The ASICS Stormshelter jacket will keep you dry in even the nastiest of heavy downpours.
+The ASICS Winter Accelerate jacket will keep you dry in cold and wet rainstorms.
 The outer shell has a water-repellent finish and every seam is sealed to protect against the cold and rain.
-For enhanced safety at night, the jacket has reflective prints on the front and back for full visibility.
+For enhanced safety at night, the jacket has 360-degree reflective detailing on the front and back for full visibility.

-On the face of it, the ASICS Stormshelter looks thick and fluffy, but it’s lightweight and breathable.
+While the ASICS Accelerate is lightweight and breathable, it still provides plenty of warmth in cold weather.
 The removable hood provides extra protection and flexibility in unpredictable weather conditions.

-The front zipper is water resistant, and cuffs are long, adjustable and fitted with gaiters and thumbholes.
+The front zipper is water-resistant, and the cuffs are tapered to keep out cold weather.
 The side zipper pockets provide rain-protected storage for your belongings.

 - Hood for keeping out the rain

-The Double Propulsion 60 Jacket by Smartwool has a merino lining; this keeps you warm while allowing you to move freely.
-Insulated panels on the front and back add extra warmth and a layer of wind and water resistance to the jacket.
+These jackets have a merino lining that keeps you warm while allowing you to move freely.
+Insulated panels on the front add extra warmth and a layer of wind and water resistance to the jacket.

-For the coldest days, you can even use the Double Propulsion Jacket as a mid-layer underneath another shell.
+For the coldest days, you can even use these jackets as a mid-layer underneath another shell.
 So you can get merino wool warmth with core protection, and a shell on top to keep out wind and snow.